-Performance Select the performance of the transcoding.
-Possible values range from Ultra Fast which provides the best quality while utilizing high CPU/GPU to Slower which has the lowest quality but uses much less CPU/GPU.
-Default: Very Fast Advanced Options Copy GOP from source Select this checkbox if you want to maintain the source GOP length (not structure).
-Enabling this option will generate an I-frame in the transcoded stream with the exact timestamp as in the source stream.
-The Copy GOP from source option is only available when selecting the Original option in the Frames per Second field.
-If you want to change the source GOP length specify the new GOP length in the GOP [Frames] parameter.
-GOP [frames] Specify the number of frames in a GOP (Group of Pictures).
-Default:60 GOP Settings Closed - for a GOP in which the previous pictures do not need data from the subsequent GOP for bidirectional coding, select the Closed checkbox (default).
-Fixed - to always use the specified number of frames in the GOP (as opposed to allowing the encoder to override), select the Fixed checkbox (default).
-B-Frames Specify the maximal number of consecutive B frames in the GOP.
-Default: 0 Frame Type Specify the frame type - progressive or interlaced.
+GOP [frames] GOP Settings B-Frames Specify the number of frames in a GOP (Group of Pictures).
+Default:60 Closed - for a GOP in which the previous pictures do not need data from the subsequent GOP for bidirectional coding, select the Closed checkbox (default) · (default).
+Specify the maximal number of consecutive B frames in the GOP.
+Default: 0 D-11ames Frame Type Specify the frame type - progressive or interlaced.
 Default: Progressive Reference Frames Specify the number of frames that can be referenced for each frame.
 Default: 2 HRD buffer length (seconds) Specify the length of the HRD buffer in MPEG-2.
 CRF The Constant Rate Factor (CRF) is the default quality (and rate control) setting for x264 and x265 encoders.
 You can set the values between 0 and 51, where lower values would result in better quality, at the expense of higher file sizes.
 Higher values mean more compression, but at some point you will notice the quality degradation.